What is adult day care?

 Is adult day care covered by insurance?

-Although adult day care is generally not covered by Medicare or health insurance, it may be covered by long-term care insurance.
+Although adult day care is generally not covered by Medicare, it may be covered by long-term care insurance and Medicaid.